ElSnoMan/scripting-to-framework/tau-docs/CourseOverview.md

 Great work!
 Our test is looking much better and we don't have complicated logic exposed in the test so it's easy to follow.
 Does that mean we're done?
 Of course not!
 There is much more work to be done...

-# Model Objects - Structuring our Test Objects
+# Chapter 4 - Model Objects
 In our second test, we had 4 assertions.
 That is a valid strategy, but we are working with many different cards that have many different properties.
 Let's make a 3rd test that validates a different card - "Mirror"

 1. Copy + paste the 2nd test and change test name to "Mirror..."